BleachDev/BleachHack/README.md

 Download the project
 Start A Command Prompt in the BleachHack-Fabric folder
-Generate the configuration for your IDE
+Generate the needed files for your preferred IDE.

 Windows Users

-Eclipse
 > gradlew genEclipseRuns eclipse

-Idea
+OR
 > gradlew genSources idea

 Linux

 Mark gradlew as executable
 > chmod +x ./gradlew

-Eclipse
 > ./gradlew genEclipseRuns eclipse

-Idea
+OR
 > ./gradlew genSources idea

 Start a new workspace in eclipse